wabys32/goofy-ahh-voice-assistant/README.md

 # virtual-python-assistant
-Virtual assistant python project __
+Virtual assistant python project <br />
 This project is a voice assistant implemented in Python, using libraries for speech recognition and command execution.

 # How to run